 Today, before removing a tooth, the oral surgeon will take x-rays to see the tooth in its entirety.
 They may also prescribe antibiotics to keep an infection under control before and after the procedure.
 A local or general anesthetic is administered, which eliminates anxiety and pain associated with the procedure.

-The extraction method itself, which doctors refer to as exodontia, is usually straightforward enough – though now it should be noted that extractions should be performed only by a trained and qualified medical professional.
-Usually, forceps are used to hold and wiggle the tooth, taking the root and all, right out of its socket.
-In some isolated cases, the tooth needs be broken into pieces prior to extraction.
+The extraction method itself, which is referred to as exodontia, is usually straightforward if the tooth has erupted through the gums.
+Forceps are used to hold and wiggle the tooth, taking the root and all, out of its socket.
+In some cases, the tooth needs be cut into pieces prior to extraction.

 To remove an impacted tooth — one that hasn’t erupted through the surface of the gums — requires the oral surgeon to cut away at the gum tissue first before exposing the tooth.